yungyuc/nsdhw_21au/proposal/Eric860730/README.rst

 Constraints
 ^^^^^^^^^^^^^^^^^
-1. Users cannot add their own policies.
-2. Cannot simulate the spread of virus between countries.
+1. Cannot simulate the spread of virus between countries.
 (For example, different regions use different policies to observe the results of the spread of the virus.)
-3. Cannot simulate the real situation of people moving.
+2. Cannot simulate the real situation of people moving.
 (Most people move regularly in daily life, but the movement of people is random during the simulation process.)
-4. Cannot see the death rate of each age.
+3. Cannot see the death rate of each age.
 (I did not consider the age of the person in the simulation.
 If there is enough time, I will try to finish it.)

 API Description
 ----------------------------